 Local child welfare agencies or responsible social services agencies shall accept Birth Match reports from the Minnesota Department of Human Services as a report of threatened injury.
-Thesereports should be screened in for investigation unless a local child welfare agency is currently involved with the parent(s) regarding a newborn.
+These reports are screened in for investigation unless a local child welfare agency is currently involved with the parent/s regarding a newborn.